Bismarck and Mandan, North Dakota, Winter 1804-05: North Tour

 Stop 3: Fort Mandan

 Visit a full-size replica of Fort Mandan, where the Expedition wintered in 1804-05.
-Paddling from here in April 1805, Lewis & Clark were the first Euro-Americans to scientifically explore and map the Missouri River upriver.
+Paddling from here in April 1805, Lewis & Clark and their party were the first Euro-Americans to scientifically explore and map the Missouri River upriver.
 Thanks to information gathered from friendly tribes in the area, they had a good idea of what they would encounter.

 Location Image